SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 To create rules, the Cockpit Application includes a Smart Rule Builder.
 Using the Smart Rules builder, rules can be created from templates.
 These rules are called smart rules.
 The templates are called smart rule templates.

 > Please note that, smart rules are only visible, if the tenant is subscribed to the smart rule application.
+Required global roles: to manage smart rules, user has to have INVENTORY CREATE permission and either SMART RULE permissions or CEP MANAGEMENT permissions.

 Smart Rules are parameterized.
 There are two sources for parameters: